RaulacaX/gin-AntiDoS/README.md

 		"message": "pong",
 		})
 	})
-	// Create a DoS engine with 50 max requests, 20 minutes of ban time and 5 seconds of refresh time dos_engine := AntiDoS.createDoSEngine(50, 20*Time.Minute, 5*Time.Second)
-	r.Use(dos_engine.AntiDoSHandler())

 	// Start server on port 8080 (default)
 	// Server will listen on 0.0.0.0:8080 (localhost:8080 on Windows)